pydio/pydio-doc-howto/cells_proxy_apache.md

 In this tutorial, we shortly present a basic setup to use an Apache webserver as reverse proxy in front of a Pydio Cells installation.

-**_Cells Sync will not be able to work with apache2, apache is currently not completly supporting gRPC._**
+**_Cells Sync will not be able to work with apache2, apache is currently not completely supporting gRPC._**

 >> You can still use apache for the webUI, but if you wish to use **Cells Sync** you must also run another reverse proxy solely for the sync (**read chapter at the end**).